jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

-The optimized version might be confusion to people without a deeper understanding of bit operations.
-It starts with the same `rlist` like the naive variant and then uses `ctz` to count the trailing zeros (the ones on the right side) which happen to be the equal to the index of the lowest set bit. `ctz` can be represented by a single processor instruction on most architectures (like [bsf](https://www.felixcloutier.com/x86/bsf) on x86) and is very efficient.
+The optimized version might be confusing to people without a deeper understanding of bit operations.
+It starts with the same `rlist` like the naive variant and then uses `ctz` to count the trailing zeros (the ones on the right side) which happen to be equal to the index of the lowest set bit. `ctz` can be represented by a single processor instruction on most architectures (like [bsf](https://www.felixcloutier.com/x86/bsf) on x86) and is very efficient.
 The loop expression `rlist &= rlist - 1` clears the lowest set bit after each iteration.

 This combination allows efficient and branchless bit iteration, at least if you ignore the loop itself.
 The whole thing can also be wrapped into C++ language constructs like a [custom iterator](https://github.com/jsmolka/eggvance/blob/9cae4676ed9927064c43a68cd178d265baf7e28b/eggvance/src/base/bits.h#L168) and a range-based for loop to make it look more appealing.